M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/EMAIL_SERVICE.md

 This is a two-step process:

-1. **Request Verification Email**: User enters email and name, backend validates and sends verification email
+1. **Request Verification Email**: User enters email and name, backend validates and generates verification token
-2. **Complete Signup**: User clicks link in email, completes registration with password
+2. **Complete Signup**: User clicks link in the verification URL, completes registration with password

 #### API Endpoints: